Valvular Heart Disease Symptoms & Treatment

 The heart is divided into four main chambers – two upper chambers (called the left and right atrium) and two lower chambers (called the left and right ventricle).
-There are four valves that control the flow of blood through your heart.
-They are called the aortic, mitral, pulmonary, and tricuspid valves, and each is made of flaps of tissue called leaflets.
+Four valves control the flow of blood through your heart: the aortic, mitral, pulmonary and tricuspid valves.
+Each valve is made of flaps of tissue called leaflets.

 Each time your heart beats blood is pumped through these valves.
 These valves open in a specific sequence allowing blood to flow forward.
 The valves open in one direction, like one-way gates, preventing blood from flowing backward.
-There are two common problems that can develop in heart valves:
+Two common problems can develop in heart valves:

 - When your valve is narrowed and does not completely open because of things like a build-up of calcium (mineral deposits), high cholesterol (a waxy fat), age, or genetics (such as a birth defect), this is called stenosis.